-Figure 2 does not show cost data.
-One view is that it is normal for prices to fall, if costs were falling, and indeed there is reason to believe that operating costs are falling (but data on operating costs are hard to obtain).
+Figure 2 does not show cost data. .
+There is reason to believe that operating costs are falling (but data on operating costs are hard to obtain) while revenues, as illustrated, have risen steadily.
+Moreover, even though the volume of traffic is increasing, the percentage rate of growth has in fact decreased.
+Most importantly, the precipitous fall of consumer prices since 1995 represents a growth in consumer surplus and in local competition.
 Another view is that capital expenses (which contribute to overall costs) will rise significantly and that consequently the current billing paradigm for Internet services should be revisited.

 IP-based networks have evolved into a widely accessible and flexible medium used for commerce and communication.
 Resolution 101 (rev. Guadalajara, 2010) recognizes a need to identify the global activities related to IP-based networks with respect to, for example: